omahs/dojo/README.md

 #### Systems

 A system is a free function that takes as input a set of entities to operate on.
 Systems define a `Query` which describes a set of Components to query a worlds entities by.
-At compile time, the `Query` is compiled, leveraging [deterministic addresssing](#Addressing) to inline efficient entity lookups.
+At compile time, the `Query` is compiled, leveraging [deterministic addressing](#Addressing) to inline efficient entity lookups.

 ```rust
 #[system]